-- Wildlife exposure including: a visit to the new Zanzibar Butterfly Centre; viewing Jozani Forest rare birds and endemic Red Colobus monkeys; snorkeling at Bawe, Changuu, and Misali Islands; as well as a short visit to Mikumi National Park on the Tanzanian mainland
+- Wildlife exposure during visits to the new Zanzibar Butterfly Centre, Jozani Forest to view rare birds and endemic red colobus monkeys, and Mikumi National Park on the Tanzanian mainland, among other places

 - Snorkeling off Bawe, Changuu, Misali, Mbudya, and Sinda Islands

 By utilizing SIT's extensive regional networks, students have the opportunity to learn through a wide array of academic, professional, and community experts.
 Collaboration with both government and nongovernmental agencies, as well as with the Institute of Marine Sciences, provides outstanding experiential components to the program.

 - The Zanzibar Government, specifically the Department of Forestry, the Department of Environment, and the Department of Fisheries

 - The Institute of Marine Science (University of Dar es Salaam, Zanzibar)

 - The University of Dar es Salaam (mainland Tanzania)

 The program is based in the remarkable city of Stone Town, a UNESCO world heritage site, distinguished for its impressive cultural and architectural legacies.
 The city boasts magnificent Arab architecture, bustling markets, narrow streets and alleyways, mosques, and museums.
 From their base in Stone Town, students examine issues in marine and coastal environments through lectures and short excursions arranged through the Institute of Marine Sciences.
 Additionally, students begin Kiswahili language classes and have the opportunity to live with a host family, ensuring further immersion in the local language and culture.